 A15.
-G P MANAGEMENT PLANS, TEAM CARE ARRAN IGEMENTS, MULTIDISCIPLINARY CARE PLANS (c) a multidisciplinary discharge case conference; if the conference lasts for at least 40 minutes (other than a service associated with a service to which items 721 to 732 apply) Fee: \$150.55 Benefit: 75% = \$112.95 100% = \$150.55 Extended Medicare Safety Net Cap: \$451.65 Attendance by a consultant physician in the practice of the consultant physician's specialty, as a member of a case conference team, to organise and coordinate a community case conference of at least 15 minutes but less than 30 minutes, with a multidisciplinary team of at least 3 other formal care providers of different disciplines (See para AN.0.51 of explanatory notes to this Category) Fee: \$143.45 Benefit: 75% = \$107.60 85% = \$121.95 820 Extended Medicare Safety Net Cap: \$430.35 Attendance by a consultant physician in the practice of the consultant physician's specialty, as a member of a case conference team, to organise and coordinate a community case conference of at least 30 minutes but less than 45 minutes, with a multidisciplinary team of at least 3 other formal care providers of different disciplines (See para AN.0.51 of explanatory notes to this Category) Fee: \$215.25 Benefit: 75% = \$161.45 85% = \$183.00 822 Extended Medicare Safety Net Cap: \$500.00 Attendance by a consultant physician in the practice of the consultant physician's specialty, as a member of a case conference team, to organise and coordinate a community case conference of at least 45 minutes, with a multidisciplinary team of at least 3 other formal care providers of different disciplines (See para AN.0.51 of explanatory notes to this Category) 022 Fee: \$286.80 Benefit: 75% = \$215.10 85% = \$243.80 823 Extended Medicare Safety Net Cap: \$500.00 Attendance by a consultant physician in the practice of the consultant physician's specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to participate in a community case conference (other than to organise and coordinate the conference) of at least 15 minutes but less than 30 minutes, with the multidisciplinary case conference team (See para AN.0.51 of explanatory notes to this Category) Fee: \$103.00 Benefit: 75% = \$77.25 85% = \$87.55 825 Extended Medicare Safety Net Cap: \$309.00 Attendance by a consultant physician in the practice of the consultant physician's specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to participate in a community case conference (other than to organise and coordinate the conference) of at least 30 minutes but less than 45 minutes, with the multidisciplinary case conference team 826 (See para AN.0.51 of explanatory notes to this Category) Fee: \$164.30 Benefit: 75% = \$123.25 85% = \$139.70 Extended Medicare Safety Net Cap: \$492.90 Attendance by a consultant physician in the practice of the consultant physician's specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to participate in a community case conference (other than to organise and coordinate the conference) of at least 45 minutes, with the multidisciplinary case conference team 828 (See pare AN 0.51 of explanatory notes to this Catagory) 828 (See para AN.0.51 of explanatory notes to this Category)
+GP MANAGEMENT PLANS, TEAM CARE ARRANGEMENTS, MULTIDISCIPLINARY CARE PLANS 2.
+CASE CONFERENCES (c) a multidisciplinary discharge case conference; if the conference lasts for at least 40 minutes (other than a service associated with a service to which items 721 to 732 apply) Fee: \$150.55 Benefit: 75% = \$112.95 100% = \$150.55 Extended Medicare Safety Net Cap: \$451.65 Attendance by a consultant physician in the practice of the consultant physician's specialty, as a member of a case conference team, to organise and coordinate a community case conference of at least 15 minutes but less than 30 minutes, with a multidisciplinary team of at least 3 other formal care providers of different disciplines 820 (See para AN.0.51 of explanatory notes to this Category) Fee: \$143.45 Benefit: 75% = \$107.60 85% = \$121.95 Extended Medicare Safety Net Cap: \$430.35 Attendance by a consultant physician in the practice of the consultant physician's specialty, as a member of a case conference team, to organise and coordinate a community case conference of at least 30 minutes but less than 45 minutes, with a multidisciplinary team of at least 3 other formal care providers of different disciplines 822 (See para AN.0.51 of explanatory notes to this Category) Fee: \$215.25 Benefit: 75% = \$161.45 85% = \$183.00 Extended Medicare Safety Net Cap: \$500.00 Attendance by a consultant physician in the practice of the consultant physician's specialty, as a member of a case conference team, to organise and coordinate a community case conference of at least 45 minutes, with a multidisciplinary team of at least 3 other formal care providers of different disciplines (See para AN.0.51 of explanatory notes to this Category) 823 Fee: $$286.80$ Benefit: $75\% = $215.10$ $85\% = $243.80$ Extended Medicare Safety Net Cap: $$500.00$ Attendance by a consultant physician in the practice of the consultant physician's specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to participate in a community case conference (other than to organise and coordinate the conference) of at least 15 minutes but less than 30 minutes, with the multidisciplinary case conference team (See para AN.0.51 of explanatory notes to this Category) Fee: \$103.00 Benefit: 75% = \$77.25 85% = \$87.55 825 Extended Medicare Safety Net Cap: \$309.00 Attendance by a consultant physician in the practice of the consultant physician's specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to participate in a community case conference (other than to organise and coordinate the conference) of at least 30 minutes but less than 45 minutes, with the multidisciplinary case conference team 826 (See para AN.0.51 of explanatory notes to this Category) Fee: \$164.30 Benefit: 75% = \$123.25 85% = \$139.70 Extended Medicare Safety Net Cap: \$492.90 Attendance by a consultant physician in the practice of the consultant physician's specialty, as a member of a multidisciplinary case conference team of at least 2 other formal care providers of different disciplines, to participate in a community case conference (other than to organise and coordinate the conference) of at least 45 minutes, with the multidisciplinary case conference team 828 (See para AN.0.51 of explanatory notes to this Category) -